Welcome back to the Northwest Maritime Center!

 - Wear a mask indoors

-Washington State Department of Health requires that everyone must continue to wear a mask indoors.
+Washington State and Jefferson County Departments of Health require that everyone must continue to wear a mask indoors.
 Thank you for your attention to this regulation.

 - Wash your hands

 While visiting our campus or participating in our activities, please remember to wash/sanitize your hands frequently.

 - Report symptoms